-Of course, this is not to say that showing support for the victims of the Paris attack via Facebook is a form of selective solidarity — but the lack of availability and visibility provided by not only Facebook, but mainstream media as well is an issue that has yet to be adequately addressed.
+Of course, this is not to say that showing support for the victims of the Paris attack via Facebook is a form of selective solidarity — but the lack of availability and visibility provided by not only

 So in an attempt to create a homegrown solution to this apparent lack of, say, equal empathy, Vietnam based designer Hubert Southall is sending out a call to all graphic designers and art directors “to cover the filter void” that has ignited controversy across the Facebook user base.

 According to a recent press release, Southall has offered to add a Lebanon, Iraq, or Kenya flag filter to anyone who sends him their profile picture on Facebook.
 And to address growing demand, the artist is asking other designers to join him.

 “I am struggling to keep up,” he said.
 “I’ve had requests from thousands of people from over 30 countries.
 People want a way to support without exclusion.
 I think it’d be great if all designers offer their services on Facebook to help out.
 Adding a filter over someone’s picture takes about 10 seconds to do.”